towersvault/shinpokered/README.md

 - unknown dungeon changes
   - encounter rates between pokemon slightly re-balanced
   - chansey is rarer
-  - articuno is rare on 1f
-  - zapdos is rare on 2f
-  - moltres is rare on b1
   - mew is very rare on b1 and will only show up after getting the pokedex diploma
   - dittos are rare and only on 2f & b1
-  - scripted mewtwo is now at lvl 74
-  - super rod in the unknown dungeon basement will yield either a lvl 70 mewtwo clone or glitch-level experiment dittos (a trap encounter)
+  - super rod in the unknown dungeon basement will yield glitch-level experiment dittos (a trap encounter)
 - route 22 super rod data has changed to give psyduck & polywag
 - hitmonchan & hitmonlee in victory road 3f
 - lickitung in safari zone 1